-In this helpful coffee brew guide, we'll walk you through the step-by-step process of brewing cafetière coffee, ensuring that every cup of coffee you make is a flavoursome and aromatic delight.
-We'll also explore the best type of coffee beans to use for cafetières and French presses, and why it matters.
+In this helpful coffee brew guide, I'll walk you through my French Press technique step-by-step, ensuring that every cup of coffee you make is a good one.
+Using it as a starting point will also help you tweak it to your personal taste.
+We'll also explore the best type of coffee beans to use, including our House Blend, and why it matters - because it does.

 1. Choosing the Right Coffee Beans

-When it comes to selecting the ideal coffee beans for your cafetière, certain characteristics can enhance the overall brewing experience.
-Opt for medium to dark roasted beans that offer rich, bold flavours and lower acidity.
+When it comes to selecting the coffee beans for your cafetière, certain characteristics can make or break the overall brewing experience.
+I'd recommend going for medium to dark roasts with rich, bold flavours and lower acidity.
+Freshly roasted high-quality coffee beans are essential too, as they release carbon dioxide during brewing, creating a better extraction.
 Look for beans that maintain their flavour and aroma even with the prolonged contact time between water and coffee grounds.

 2. Gather the Essential Tools

-Before you begin brewing, gather the necessary tools: a cafetière, a kettle, a burr grinder/ coffee grinder (if needed), a timer, scales and freshly filtered water.
-Having everything at hand will streamline the brewing process.
+Before you begin brewing, you're going to need the necessary tools: a cafetière, a kettle, coffee grinder (burr grinders are preferred for a consistent grind), a timer, a kitchen scale, and freshly filtered water.
+Having everything at hand will make brewing a lot easier.

 3. Measure the Coffee and Water

-It’s important to use the correct brew ratio.
-A standard ratio for cafetière coffee is 1:15, meaning one part coffee to 15 parts water.
-Start by measuring the desired amount of coffee beans based on your preference and the number of cups you wish to brew.
-For example, for one cup of coffee, use 1 tablespoon (7 grams of coffee) and 200 millilitres of water.
+It's important to use the correct water ratio.
+As a rule of thumb, I use a standard water ratio of 1:15, meaning one part coffee to 15 parts water.
+Start by measuring out your coarse coffee grounds and the number of cups you wish to brew.
+For example, for one cup of coffee, use 1tbsp (7 grams of coffee) and 200ml of water.

 4. Grind the Coffee Beans